 As states work to address the impact of COVID-19 in their communities, many have found widespread testing critical to targeting public health responses and measuring the spread of the virus.
 Public health experts and the National Strategy for the COVID-19 Response and Pandemic Preparedness rely on robust testing programs to identify COVID-19 hot spots, make informed decisions and support other key disease-control efforts, such as contact tracing.
 States have created their own testing plans and taken various actions to address barriers to testing; however, challenges with testing capacity and accessibility persist.
-Legislators are taking an active role in this process, focusing on measures to help expand and carry out COVID-19 testing.
+Legislators are taking an active role to bolster testing efforts and support their state’s capacity to carry out COVID-19 testing.

 For more information on insurance coverage for testing, please see the section on Access and Coverage.